Interdisciplinary Studies

 ID 257: Arts and Literature of Australia and New Zealand (study abroad)

 This course examines how history and place have shaped artistic expression in unique subcultures of Australia and New Zealand, focusing on literature, drama, dance, and visual arts.
 Students meet with working artists, attend live performances, and connect literature and art to the built environment and geographical locales on Australia's East Coast and in New Zealand.
 Assignments integrate research on cultural contexts and analysis of art forms.
-Offered alternate years during January Term.
+Offered alternate years during January term.
 Apply through Smith Center for Global Engagement.
-Counts toward English major.

 ID 258: Theater in London (study abroad)

 A full immersion in the art of theater, students attend approximately 22 performances at London and Stratford theaters.
 The course includes the reading of play texts, dramatic criticism, group discussions, and backstage tours.
 England, a theatrical center of the English-speaking world, enables students to experience a wide variety of theatrical performances ranging from traditional to modern.
 Excursions to Stratford-upon-Avon and other locations offer additional cultural perspectives.
-Offered annually during January Term.
+Offered annually during January term.
 Apply through Smith Center for Global Engagement.
-Counts toward Theater and English majors.
+Counts toward the theater major in years that a theater faculty or staff member leads the course.

 ID 271: Topics in Interdisciplinary Studies